 Go Beyond Racing is cupless.
 You’ll need to bring your own cup for liquid aid at all aid stations.
 You can refill bladders and bottles too.
 Read more about what it means to be cupless.

 There is no cutoff for the 25K.
+However, this is a running race, not a walkers event.

 There is no mandatory gear for the 25K, however we recommend that you carry a light-weight jacket/shell as the weather on the mountain can change at anytime and often.